Andy-Dawson/winghci/README.md

 # WinGHCi and GHC setup

-One of the modules in the Computer Science course in the school in which I work needs GHC (the Glasgo Haskell Compiler).
+One of the modules in the Computer Science course in the school in which I work needs GHC (the Glasgow Haskell Compiler).
 In the past, Haskell Platform has been used to support this requirement, however that was deprecated in 2022.

 The majority of the module uses [WinGHCi](https://github.com/haskell/winghci) (a simple Windows GUI for GHCi), however at the time of writing, this has not been modified in 14 years, and no recent builds are provided.